Kayoshu/MadmapperMaterial-ABMixer/README.md

 Added some others ISF transitions from here https://github.com/Vidvox/ISF-Files Mostly for test purposes (with some hardcoded parameters)

-Repositery will not be updated.
+This is WIP, repositery will not be updated.
 Use it as a base for your own needs

 # Usage